2022-23 University of Michigan Transfer Acceptance Rate, Requirements, and Application Deadline

 Below we present the most current available UMich transfer acceptance rate as well as historical data.

 When trying to get the complete picture of how difficult it is to transfer into a given school, it is important to also look at historical data.
-Many schools have wild fluctuations in transfer acceptance rate from year to year.
-Yet this is not the case at UMich which has been remarkably consistent over the last few years.
+Many schools have wild fluctuations in transfer acceptance rates from year to year.
+Yet this is not the case at UMich, which has been remarkably consistent over the last few years.

 Historical transfer rates are as follows: